Uplus Dental - Orthodontic Treatment (Braces)

 Gone are the days when a metal band with a bracket was placed around each tooth.
 You can now choose from brackets that are clear or metallic, and in some cases, the color of your appliance.
 Wires are far less noticeable, and the latest materials are designed to move teeth faster with more comfort.
 Today, any age is a great age to wear braces!

 Orthodontics Introduction Video

-Please make sure to play the video below to get a good insight of orthodontics.
+Please play the video below to get a good insight of orthodontic treatments.

 Orthodontic Options Video

-Please make sure to play the video below to understand what are the options of orthodontic braces.
+Please play the video below to understand the options of orthodontic braces.

 Why Uplus Dental?